-Providing and accelerating better travel choices for Aucklanders Key project / initiative 2022/23 - 2024/25 SOI Work Programme 2023/24-2024/25: • A further 28 km of upgraded cycleway Cycle campaigns and training Continue to grow the Travelwise schools programme to increase road safety awareness, active travel and PT use by school students to encourage healthier living, reduced congestion and improved safety outcomes.
+Providing and accelerating better travel choices for Aucklanders Key project / initiative 2022/23 - 2024/25 SOI Work Programme Cycle campaigns and training Continue to grow the Travelwise schools programme to increase road safety awareness, active travel and PT use by school students to encourage healthier living, reduced congestion and improved safety outcomes.
 Deliver events, training, campaigns and activities that promote cycling and cycle safety.
 The annual work programme includes: Provide Bike Ready basic off-road skills training for up to 10,000 children in schools Work in partnership with communities to deliver at least 80 events and activities that increase the use of the cycle network and promote safe cycling Support at least 10 regional events to be bike friendly, e.g. provide valet bike parking and encourage travel by active modes Deliver community-based adult cycle skills training and kids learn to ride to 1,500 adults and 1,500 children.
 Deliver campaigns to promote safe cycling, mobilise more people onto bikes.
 Support communities to expand the network of community bike hubs from 8-10 locations across the region.
-Technology Initiatives: Artificial Intelligence (AI) and Data Analytics Further develop AI to assist AT to improve travel choices, customer travel experience, and transport optimisation.
+Technology initiatives: artificial intelligence (AI) and data analytics Further develop AI to assist AT to improve travel choices, customer travel experience, and transport optimisation.
 Continue to evolve and improve AT's ability to engage with customers across all channels including our Customer Contact Centre, including the use of AI.
 Continue to pilot the use of data analytics to assist in optimising traffic lights.